iip-ecosphere/platform/platform/examples/examples.pythonSync/README.md

 ## Required Updates

 See [Platform configuration](../../configuration/configuration) for details on the state of the generation and the required version of EASy-Producer (at least from the day of the last commit of this example).
 If the configuration meta model shall be updated, add `-Dunpack.force=true`.

-## Desirable

-* Explaining slides, may be a video.
-* Explicit Python dependencies to be considered during automated Container generation.

-An explaining overview slide is available [here](docs/Examples_PythonSync.pdf)